[View Printable Version]

 The work involves responsibility for complete integration of total water quality issues for a water distribution system.
-Under general supervision of an administrative superior, an employee in this class manages the laboratory and operations functions of a large Grade A water filtration plant, supervises water quality programs ranging from watershed research to handling customers complaint.
+Under general supervision of an administrative superior, an employee in this class manages the laboratory and water quality sampling/analysis functions of a large Grade A water filtration plant and distribution system and supervises water quality programs ranging from watershed research to handling customers complaint.
 The incumbent is responsible for obtaining and maintaining the laboratory's state certification in areas of bacteriology, minerals, metals and organic analyses.
-Supervision is exercised over laboratory personnel.
+Supervision is exercised over laboratory personnel and sampling technicians.
 Work is performed under the direction of the Water Plant Manager (Type A Plant).
 Does related work as required.

 TYPICAL WORK ACTIVITIES

 Directs the laboratory monitoring of filtration plant performance and determines and directs necessary treatment changes based on results;